Using the right keywords in your LinkedIn Profile is essential to your visiblity in LinkedIn.

 Answer to the Quiz at the top of this article:

-The other job titles are invisible, except for one very small blip in the second half of 2013.
+The other job titles are invisible, except for one very small blip in the second half of 2013 for "social media analyst."
 Click on the graph above to see the current results.

 This research is helpful for your resumes, too.
 But the research is used in a slightly different way.
 While your LinkedIn profile will make you visible to the world (on LinkedIn), your resume is typically submitted for specific opportunities.